Before you can register you have to make sure that everyone in your business who needs to has the correct training.

 - every person directly concerned with managing and supervising the day-to-day running of your letting agency work

-- the person who holds the most senior position in the organisation's management structure (unless they aren't involved in the day-to-day running of the letting agency work)
+- the person holding the most senior position in the organisation's management structure (unless they are not involved in day-to-day running of letting agency work)

 - every person directly concerned with managing and supervising the day-to-day running of the organisation's letting agency work

 If you have an office where letting agency work is done and nobody in that office is listed above, there must be at least one person in that office who meets the training requirement.

 If a business outside Scotland is doing letting agency work in Scotland, every office where this work is undertaken will need to have someone qualified even if they're not in Scotland.

 As part of the registration process, you will have to say who in your business has to be qualified and show proof they have the qualification.

 Anyone who has to be qualified as part of the registration process will need to have a relevant qualification covering essential aspects of letting agency work.
 This will need to be at Scottish Credit and Qualifications Framework (SCQF) level 6 or above.

 There are currently four programmes leading to qualifications that are considered acceptable.
 They are:

 - The LETWELL programme, delivered by Landlord Accreditation Scotland and the Chartered Institute of Housing (CIH) Scotland: CIH level 3 certificate in letting and managing residential property (equivalent to SCQF level 6)